 Buying a Property

-Once you find your dream home and have your offer accepted, instruct your Conveyancer immediately.
-If you need a mortgage, make getting that your priority – or risk delay later.
+Once you find your dream home and have your offer accepted, instruct your property solicitors immediately.
+If you need a mortgage, make getting that your priority – or risk being delayed later.
 Once instructed, your solicitor will obtain the estate agent’s Memorandum of Sale giving details of the sale and a Seller’s Package (including the draft contract, details of title and property information).
 Your Conveyancing Solicitor then makes a local search – dealing with issues including planning permission and whether your property is in a conservation area etc.

 Selling a Property